Actively Recruiting

 • Current uncontrolled HIV infection

-• Known HIV with unstable viral load or not on stable antiretroviral therapy compatible with pacritinib
+• Known HIV with detectable viral load or unstable antiretroviral treatment

-• Chronic liver disease with Child-Pugh class B or C
+• Chronic liver disease with severe impairment (Child-Pugh class B or C)

 • Pregnant, breastfeeding, or planning pregnancy during or shortly after the study